 - Enlargement of the heart.
 Increased blood flow through the heart forces it to work harder than normal, causing it to become larger.

 - Heart failure.
-Untreated, atrioventricular canal defect usually makes the heart unable to pump enough blood to meet the body's needs.
+If atrioventricular canal defect is not treated, the heart can't pump enough blood to meet the body's needs.

 - Irregular heart rhythms